-Oatley FC is an Association Football (Soccer) club based in the Sydney suburb of Oatley.
-We we formed in 1975 and play at Renown Park and The Green.
+Oatley F.C. is a well-established, not for profit, Association Football (Soccer) club based in the Sydney suburb of Oatley.
+It was formed in 1975 and has grown from eight teams competing in the 1976 season to over 70 teams in 2018.
+Teams play and train at Renown Park, Oatley and The Green, Kyle Bay.

 Written by Jan Clow